AravAravind/Circle-CI-Assignment/README.md

    npm install

 5. CircleCI Integration
    This repository is integrated with CircleCI to automate the build and test processes.

    Configuration
    The CircleCI configuration file (.circleci/config.yml) in this repository specifies the jobs and workflows to be executed on each commit pushed to the main branch.
 It includes the following steps:

    Add your React code
    Install dependencies
-Run tests

    Usage
    Create a CircleCI account (if you don't have one already) and link your GitHub repository to CircleCI.

    Once the repository is linked, any commit pushed to the main branch will trigger a CircleCI build automatically.

    CircleCI will run the defined jobs and workflows specified in the configuration file.

    If the tests fail, the build will fail, and you will be notified.